EU frustrated with UK's Brexit dithering

 But aligning the entire UK with EU rules upsets hardline Brexiteer Tories.

 "May will have to break one of her promises.
-Either the promise made to the EU and Ireland on avoiding a hard border, or her promise to the DUP [a Northern Irish loyalist party securing the majority for May in parliament] to avoid a border in the Irish Sea, or to her Tories on the UK being able to have its own customs rules," one EU official said.
+Either the promise made to the EU and Ireland on avoiding a hard border, or her promise to the DUP [a Northern Irish unionist party securing a majority for May in parliament] to avoid a border in the Irish Sea, or to her Tories on the UK being able to have its own customs rules," one EU official said.

 "In order to be flexible the UK needs to soften some of its red lines, there are things we can't compromise on, like the four freedoms," Irish prime minister Leo Varadkar said ahead of the summit, referring to EU free movement of people, goods, services, and capital.